Arbalest-Rocketry/flight-computer/README.md

 1. **Connections:**
    - Each pyro channel (1 to 4) has two wires: one connected to the flight computer and the other to the pyro device.
-   - The flight computer sends a signal through these wires to activate the pyrotechnic devices.
+   - The flight computer sends a signal to activate the pyrotechnic devices through these wires.

 ## Conclusion